October 1996:

 Augusta was born in Suffolk

-Street, a continuation to the south
+Street, a continuation to the

-of Coventry Street, in April 1874,
+south of Coventry Street, in April

-then from 1875 until early 1881 the
+1874, then from 1875 until early

-family lived at 3 Abingdon Street.
+1881 the family lived at 3

-On the 1881 census, that is 4th
+census, that is 4th April 1881,

-April 1881, they were at 105
+they were at 105 Willmott Street

-Willmott Street and then at 20 Pitt
+and then at 20 Pitt Street by

-must have seen a change in that area of Bethnal Green between the time early in the century, when Thomas's great
+1883.
+How the family must have seen a change in that area of Bethnal Green between the time early in the century,

-grandfather, Thomas Blewet Mead, became involved with property in this part of Bethnal Green and the 1880s.
-On
+when Thomas's great grandfather, Thomas Blewet Mead, became involved with property in this part of Bethnal Green

-Charles Booths Descriptive Map of London Poverty 18892, Abingdon Street and Willmott Street are shown as "mixed
+and the 1880s.
+On Charles Booths Descriptive Map of London Poverty 18892, Abingdon Street and Willmott Street are

-Infant mortality was high at the end of the nineteenth century, the worst year on record being 1899 when 163 out of
+moderate family".
+Infant mortality was high at the end of the nineteenth century, the worst year on record being 1899

-every 1,000 babies died before they reached the age of one year.3 Presumably this statistic is an average over the
+when 163 out of every 1,000 babies died before they reached the age of one year.3 Presumably this statistic is an

 By 1883 the first seven of the babies whose lives were